Last updated: March 27, 2024

 - Cataract Falls

-Even though the South Lawson Waterfall Circuit Walk has been around for over a century, it is usually pretty quiet, as it’s not a popular tourist walk.
+Even though the South Lawson Waterfall Circuit Walk has been around for over a century, it is usually pretty quiet, as it’s not a well-known tourist walk.

-It’s a refreshing bushwalk with a somewhat authentic atmosphere.
 The best time to do this walk is after a period of rainfall when the waterfalls are the most impressive.
-Be mindful though that the track can get a bit muddy, so it’s best to wear proper hiking shoes.
+Just be mindful that the track can get quite muddy, so we recommend wearing proper hiking shoes.

 The Start